MeasureAuthoringTool/madie-patient/.github/pull_request_template.md

 *  Code is maintainable and reusable, reuses existing code and infrastructure where appropriate, and accomplishes the task’s purpose
 *  The tests appropriately test the new code, including edge cases
+*  Interaction elements such as dropdowns, buttons, text fields, etc have meanginfully named data testid's
 *  If you have any concerns they are brought up either to the developer assigned, security engineer, or leads